hmrc/excise-movement-control-system-api/README.md

 and saved in the movements collection in a MongoDb database.
 At the same a workitem for that Excise Number is added to the excise-number-work-item collection in MongoDb.
-This collection contains Excise Number for which a movement was created and represent a slow and a fast queue which will be processed by a thread every interval (which is configurable).
+This collection contains Excise Number for which a movement was created and represent a slow and a fast queue which will be processed by a thread at every interval (which is configurable).
 So this thread will pick up the first processable item/excise number and will request all message for that excise number, save that message in the movement and send a notification to the push-pull-notification service.
 To see if that notification has been received do the following: